Tolc-Software/frontend.wasm/docs/public/conversions.md

 | Specialized class template          | Class***                       |
 | Specialized function template       | Function****                   |

-\* Will try to match arguments to types provided.
+\* Changes the name of the function based on the arguments to avoid clashes.

 \*\* No direct translation to `javascript`.
 Will not emit warning.